 - The density of bedrock (formed over thousands/millions of years) cannot effectively be recreated by man in a year or so?

 - No matter what is done to the sandy, inconsistent, and uneven earth, its density and hardness may never compare to solid bedrock?

-- Any and all reinforcement efforts would only act as a Band-Aid onto the inconsistent sandy land base.
-So any major trauma, or shift to a portion of the unstable earth–either beneath or immediately adjacent to the reinforced areas–could possibly jeopardize any or all gained strength through the man made engineered reinforcements areas?
+- Any and all reinforcement efforts would only act as a Band-Aid to the inconsistent sandy land base.
+So any major trauma, or shift to a portion of the unstable earth–either directly beneath or immediately adjacent to reinforced areas–could possibly jeopardize any or all man made reinforcement?

 * Within the Context of Automotive Paint: Ceramic Coatings cannot replace the base characteristics (especially ‘hardness’) of the substrate they bond to—NO MATTER the Manufacturer’s Claimed Hardness Rating of a Coating.